riktar/prego-gateway/README.md

 - It's 100% JavaScript!
 - Easy to deploy (`sudo npm start` and you are done)
 - Easy to develop a new rule (all the Gateway Rules are .yaml file)
-- Pluggable (All the core is a Fastify Plugin)
+- Pluggable (All the core is a JavaScript module)

 ## Coming Soon
 - Test Coverage